 The good news is, it's not too late to get a flu vaccine to better protect yourself from the flu -- and the fever and body aches that go with it.

 The state Department of Health’s website and the flu vaccine finder provide information by county or zip code as to where to get flu shots.
-And if you happen to be going to the Pennsylvania Farm Show in Harrisburg this week, the state is giving away free vaccinations from 9 a.m. to 4 p.m. through Friday, Cronkright said.
+And if you happen to be going to the in Harrisburg this week, the state is giving away free vaccinations from 9 a.m. to 4 p.m. through Friday, Cronkright said.

 From Oct.
 2 to Jan.
 7, three cases of flu were reported in Lehigh County and nine cases in Northampton County, according to the health department website.
 No deaths were reported.
 Last year, as of Jan.
-8, 2011, the state reported 261 cases in the Lehigh Valley, including two deaths.
+8, 2011, the state reported in the Lehigh Valley, including two deaths.